Falcon Inn, Ipswich

 The Falcon Inn is a public house located at the junction of Queen Street and Falcon Street in Ipswich Suffolk.
 Located at 1 Falcon street it was owned by the Falcon Brewery located next door at 5 Falcon Street.

-References to the Falcon go back to August 1728 when the Ipswich Journal announced a shooting competition at "the sign of the Falcon" in St Nicholas Parish, Ipswich.
-During the eighteenth century, John Curtis has been identified as running the pub, moving there from the Cock and Pye, Ipswich in 1743.
-He died the next year and John Osborn took over.
+References to the Falcon go back to August 1728, when the Ipswich Journal announced a shooting competition at "the sign of the Falcon" in St. Nicholas Parish, Ipswich.

+During the eighteenth century, a man by the name of John Curtis ran the pub, moving to the Falcon Inn from fellow Ipswich pub the Cock and Pye, Ipswich in 1743.
+Curtis died in 1744, at which point a man called John Osborn took over.

-From at least 1816 it was owned by a succession of three people called Robert Bowman.
-By 1855 by Alfred Bowman was in charge, and he sold the business by auction in that year.
-By 1865 it was owned by Bridges and Cuthbert, who established a company that also acquired the Cross Keys Brewery, Culver St, Colchester, but went bankrupt in 1868.
-It passed into the hands of the Norfolk & Suffolk Brewery Co Ltd in 1886, which was then renamed the Colchester Brewing Company the next year, at which time the Falcon Brewery was closed.
+From at least 1816, the Inn was owned by a succession of three separate people all named Robert Bowman.
+By 1855, Alfred Bowman was in charge and sold the business through auction in that year.
+By 1865, the Falcon was owned by Bridges and Cuthbert, who established a holding company which also acquired the Cross Keys Brewery, on Culver St, in Colchester, before ultimately going bankrupt in 1868.

+The pubcpassed into the hands of the Norfolk & Suffolk Brewery Co., Ltd in 1886.
+Norfolk & Suffolk was renamed the Colchester Brewing Company the following year, at which time the Falcon Brewery, the brewhouse at the Inn, was closed.

-The pub then started selling Ind Coope products and was run by the pubs group Punch.
+Upon closure of the brewery, the pub began selling Ind Coope products and was commercially run by the pubs' group Punch.

-In 2010 the Falcon Inn became known as "Bowmans Bar and Lounge".
-However, this closed due to bankruptcy in 2017.
-The pub reopened in 2018, once again as the Falcon.
+In 2010, the Falcon Inn rebranded and became known as "Bowmans Bar and Lounge".
+This iteration of the public house closed due to bankruptcy in 2017.

+The pub reopened in 2018, once again under the Falcon Inn name.

-The pub had an attached music hall where the Ipswich Industrial Co-operative Society was founded on 3 March 1868.
+Historically, the pub featured an attached music hall, where the Ipswich Industrial Co-operative Society was founded on 3 March 1868.